dantswain/cpp-for-engineers/part1-intmain.md

 # Part 1:  `int main`

 The entry point for C and C++ programs is a function called `main`.
+It turns out that we can start thinking about some useful ideas just by looking at some ways that we can use this structure.

+FYI, if you're interested in a really deep look at what really happens here, take a look at the KSplice ["Hello from a libc-free world!"](https://blogs.oracle.com/ksplice/entry/hello_from_a_libc_free) blog post.
+It's pretty neat, but pretty involved.

+## Hello, World!

 The hello world program in C++ looks like this:

 ```c++
 #include <iostream>